StevenBlack/hosts/readme.md

 This repo consolidates several reputable `hosts` files and consolidates them into a single hosts file that you can use.

-Last updated: February 25, 2013
+Last updated: June 6, 2013

-**Currently this hosts file contains 22,690 unique entries.**
+**Currently this hosts file contains 23,073 unique entries.**

 ## Source of host data amalgamated here